Concrete Repair Guide: Prepping Commercial Surfaces & Mixes

 3. Weigh Repair vs. Replacement

-Consider the efficiency of repair vs. replacement work for the compromised concrete.
+Consider the efficiency of repair vs. replacement concreting for the compromised area.
 Don’t just think about your project calendar; think about the end customer’s satisfaction too.

 - Damage severity – Minor cracks or surface issues usually only need repairs, but it may be safer to replace areas with deep cracks or widespread corrosion.